 This results in strain on the planta facia which is the biggest risk factor of insufficient sports recovery when it comes to planta faciitis / heel pain.

-Sufficient rest is a crucial part of successful recovery from heel pain, as it often originates from lifestyle factors over time without enough recovery from sporting activities and poor foot wear.
+Sufficient rest is a crucial part of recovery from heel pain, often originating from lifestyle factors.
+Lack of sports recovery and poor foot wear are leading causes.

 Planta Faciitis/ Heel Pain is often quite a painful and restrictive injury that can also be a result of poor fitting foot wear or long term wear and tear from endurance sporting activities like running, as well as insufficient recovery and rest.